alexanderlars/advanced_python_continuation_project/README.md

 # Student Performance Analytics Dashboard
 An interactive web application built to analyze student performance data and predict final math grades.
-This project was developed as part of the **Lund University Finance Society (LINC) Advanced Python Workshop (HT 25)**.
+This project was made for the **Lund University Finance Society (LINC) Advanced Python Workshop (HT 25)**.

-The project uses **Linear Regression** to identify the most important factors for higher grades in maths and provides a model to estimate student grades based on demographic and lifestyle inputs.
+The project uses **Linear Regression** to identify the most important factors for higher grades in maths and provides a model to estimate student grades based on demographic and lifestyle.

 ---